What Does Hot Glue NOT Stick To?

 For the best hot glue results, you want to make sure your surface is clean, dry, and porous.
 Clean with rubbing alcohol and, if possible, score the surface by adding tiny scratches/cuts to create more space for the glue to get into.

 Typically, the hotter the glue is, the stronger the bond will be, but this isn’t necessarily true all the time.
 You don’t want to melt or burn your materials.
-Look into your glue gun's abilities when deciding if hot glue is right for your project.
+Look into your glue gun's abilities as well as recommended temperature when deciding if hot glue is right for your project.
+Some project tutorials might suggest using a low temp glue gun, for example.

 How to Use a Glue Gun